 The Road to Recovery

 The gradual progression of increased use of opioids, alcohol and other substances culminated in a perfect storm.
-Overprescribing practices, prescription misuse and illegal drugs hit Huntington and West Virginia as a whole particularly hard.
+Overprescribing practices, prescription misuse and illegal drugs hit Huntington, West Virginia and central Appalachia as a whole particularly hard.

 Recovery doesn’t happen alone.
 In Huntington, health care providers, hospitals, Marshall University, community organizations and grantors all work together to ensure that everyone has access to the addiction care and treatment they need.
 Marshall University, its Joan C. Edwards School of Medicine and Marshall Health are at the center of this change and hope our efforts lead to long-term recovery for individuals within Huntington and throughout southern West Virginia can help establish a model for other communities struggling with similar diseases of despair.